Colorful illustration of AI vocabulary and language concepts

 Temperature

 Temperature is a setting that controls how random an LLM's output is.
-Low temperature means predictable, repetitive answers.
-High temperature means more creative — and more unreliable — answers.
+Low temperature means predictable, repetitive answers, and high temperature means more creative (and more unreliable) answers.

 Mixture of Experts (MoE)

-A Mixture of Experts model is split into many smaller models ("experts"), each trained to be good at a different kind of input — code, math, conversation, languages, and so on.
+A Mixture of Experts model is split into many smaller models ("experts"), each trained to specialize in different patterns.
 When you send a prompt, the model routes each piece of it to just a couple of relevant experts instead of running the whole thing.
 The result: a model with the knowledge of a giant model that only uses a fraction of itself at any given moment, which makes it much faster and cheaper to run.
 DeepSeek, Mixtral, and Llama 4 all use this design.
 The opposite is a dense model.

 Dense Model